-[3.2 Comment: It is understood that Personal Information includes, but is not limited to, information relating to an Athlete's contact details and sporting affiliations, Whereabouts, designated therapeutic use exemptions (if any), antidoping test results, and results management (including disciplinary hearings, appeals and sanctions).
-Personal Information also includes personal details and contact information relating to other persons, such as medical professionals and other persons working with, treating or assisting an Athlete in the anti-doping context of Anti-Dopina Activities.]
+[3.2 Comment: It is understood that Personal Information includes, but is not limited to, information relating to an Athlete's name, date of birth, contact details and sporting affiliations, Whereaboutswhereabouts, designated therapeutic use exemptions (if any), anti-doping test results, and results management (including disciplinary hearings, appeals and sanctions).
+Personal Information also includes personal details and contact information relating to other personsPersons, such as medical professionals and other personsPersons working with, treating or assisting an Athlete in the context of Anti-Doping Activities.
+Such information remains Personal Information and is regulated by this Standard for the entire duration of its Processing, irrespective of whether the relevant individual remains involved in organized sport.]